gvwilson/sensibleadventures/maddy-roo/old.md

 A belch of greasy black smoke rolled over the goat.
 He stumbled, spun around, and fell to the ground.

-"Go!"
-Special Leaf ordered,
+"Go!
+Run!"
+Shaper Leaf ordered, squaring his shoulders.
-pulling up the sleeves of his sweater to reveal the bulky silver sonic blasters fastened to his forearms.
-The ancient tech had a few dents and scratches, but had been polished until it gleamed.
-With a click and a whir,
-the blue-gray power indicator crystal on the back of each sonic started to glow.
+Something popped as he rolled his head from side to side to loosen his neck.

 Maddy grabbed Sindy,
 spun around,
-and shrieked as the biggest bot she had ever seen rumbled into the square, completely blocking the street.
+and shrieked as the biggest bot she had ever seen rumbled into the square, completely blocking the street she had been about to take.
-It was practically a slab of metal, with blocky legs as wide as the double doors of the mayor's house and arms like tree trunks.
+It was practically a slab of metal, its blocky legs as wide as the double doors of the mayor's house and its arms like tree trunks.
 Each leg ended in a pair of tractor treads, and as it rolled forward she saw that it was dragging a cage cart behind it.

-"Oh no," she moaned.
+"Oh no," she whispered.
 That cart could only mean one thing.
-The bots weren't here for salvage.
-They were here to take people, just like they had taken her father!
+The bots were here to steal people, just like they had stolen her father!

-"Not today, clunker," Special Leaf said.
+"Not today, clunker," Shaper Leaf said.
-He planted his feet firmly on the cobblestones, rolled his head to work out a kink, and swept his arms in a broad circle.
+He planted his feet firmly on the cobblestones, rolled his head to work out one last kink, and then swept his arms in a broad circle.

-The earth groaned and split under the sonic's invisible wave of energy.
+The earth groaned and split.
-A crack a meter wide opened right in front of the huge bot.
+A crack fully a meter across opened right in front of the huge bot.
 "Ha!"
-Special Leaf crowed
+Shaper Leaf crowed
-as one of the bot's treads fell into the fissure.
+as one of the bot's treads nosedived into the fissure.

 *Crash!*
 The bot fell to one enormous knee.
 Its motors roared as it braced a hand on the cobbles and heaved itself back upright.

-Commmander Leaf raised his arms over his head and brought them down and around in a great clap right in front of where his belly button would have been if he'd had one.
+Shaper Leaf raised his arms over his head and brought them down and around in a great clap right in front of where his belly button would have been if he'd had one.
 A square of cobbles punched upward in response, knocking the huge bot off balance once again.

-"Get 'im, Special, get 'im!"
+"Get 'im, Shaper, get 'im!"
 Gumption shouted.
 The young goat grabbed a loose cobblestone off the ground and threw it at the huge bot as it staggered and tried to regain its balance.